OneCodeTeam/ocDrawingTools/README.md

 You can add a text box the image as well:

-aImageDrawing.onSetText();
+`aImageDrawing.onSetText();`

 ## Documentation

-Full Documentation is available here:
+Full Documentation is available in "src/doc/index.html"